GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/docs/configuration.md

 ConnectorRegistry.shutdown();
 ```

-After calling `ConnectorRegistry.shutdown()`, the next attempt to connect to a
+After calling `ConnectorRegistry.shutdown()`, subsequent attempts to connect to
-database using a SocketFactory or R2DBC ConnectionFactory, or
+a database using a SocketFactory or R2DBC ConnectionFactory, or
-to `ConnectorRegistry.register()` will start a new connector registry, restart
+to `ConnectorRegistry.register()` will fail, throwing `IllegalStateException`.
-the background threads, and create a new connector.

 ## Configuring Google Credentials